alikova/LLM_DataScientist_ChatBot/README.md

 ### How would you measure and validate classification correctness?

+I would measure and validte classification correctness with:
-Human evaluation: Manual review of a representative sample Confusion matrix analysis: Precision, recall, F1-score per category
+- Human evaluation: Manual review of a representative sample,
+- Confusion matrix analysis: Precision, recall, F1-score per category,
-Cross-validation: K-fold validation to ensure robustness Active learning: Prioritize review of low-confidence predictions User feedback loop: Track when users disagree with classifications
+- Cross-validation: K-fold validation to ensure robustness,
+- Active learning: Prioritize review of low-confidence predictions,
+- User feedback loop: Track when users disagree with classifications.

 Classification validation while training a classification model used precision/recall metrics, cross-validation techniques, and visualization tools to correlate classification accuracy with categorized dataset.